golemfactory/golem-docs/src/pages/docs/quickstarts/golem-in-a-browser.md

 {% /alert %}

 {% alert level="warning" %}
-In addition, you need to start Yagna with a parameter that allows you to handle REST API requests with a CORS policy.
+In addition, follow the instructions to [set up the app-key](/docs/creators/javascript/examples/tools/yagna-installation-for-requestors), but start the Yagna with a parameter that allows you to handle REST API requests with a CORS policy.
 You can do this by running the following command:

 {% tabs %}
 {% tab label="MacOS / Linux" %}